KeYProject/ProofScriptDebugger/website/docs/language.md

 var2 :=  value;
 ```

-Both statements declare a variable, in the later we directly assign a value, in
+Both statements declare a variable, in the latter  case (`var1` and `var2`) we directly assign a value, in
 the first form `var0` receives a default value.

 ### Types and Literals